 Securities and Exchange Commission (SEC) Formal Order of Private Investigation and Department of Justice Investigation On September 8, 2010, the Company was notified by the SEC's Los Angeles Regional office of a formal order of private investigation.
 The Company understands that the investigation arose from a "whistleblower's" allegations made in December 2009 to the audit committee of the Company's Board of Directors and to the SEC.
 In 2010, the audit committee completed an internal review of the allegations with the assistance of independent counsel and independent forensic accountants.
 This internal review into the whistleblower's allegations and related accounting practices did not identify any errors in the Company's financial statements.
 On January 27, 2012, the Company learned that the U.S. Attorney's Office for the Southern District of California/Department of Justice (collectively, DOJ) had begun an investigation regarding the Company's compliance with the Foreign Corrupt Practices Act (FCPA).
 As discussed below, FCPA compliance is also the focus of the SEC investigation.
+The audit committee conducted an internal review of the Company's organize with the assistance of independent counsel and independent forensic accountants.
 The audit committee conducted an internal review of the Company's compliance with the FCPA and its related policies and procedures with the assistance of independent counsel and independent forensic accountants.
 The audit committee has completed this comprehensive review, made findings consistent with the Company's findings described below and suggested enhancements to the Company's overall FCPA compliance program.
-In part as a result of the audit committee's review, the Company has made and continues to make enhancements to its FCPA compliance program, including implementation of the audit committee's recommendations.
+In part as a result of the audit committee's review, the Company has made and continues to make enhancements to its FCPA compliance program, including implementation of the audit committee's review.